wwijkander/mpeg2ts-exporter/README.md

 # Running

 Usage of ./mpeg2ts-exporter:

   -groups string

-        comma separated list of multicast groups to work on (default "239.24.9.13") -interface string
+        comma separated list of multicast groups to work on (default "239.24.9.13")

+  -interface string

-        The interface on which the program should run on. (default "enp3s0") -queueid int
+        The interface on which the program should run on. (default "enp3s0")

+  -queueid int

-        The ID of the Rx queue to which to attach to on the network link.
+        The ID of the Rx queue to which to attach to on the network link. (default 0)

 The metrics server will listen on port 2112.